Fraaq/simplediscordbot/README.md

 10. Convert currency to another currency

 <h1>How to use it </h1>
-1. Install pip <br>
+1.<a href="https://www.geeksforgeeks.org/how-to-install-pip-on-windows/"> Install pip</a><br>
-2. Install modules (pip install discord,python-dotenv,wikipedia,qrcode,forex-python) <br>
+2.<a href="https://www.geeksforgeeks.org/how-to-install-a-python-module/"> Install modules</a> (pip install discord,python-dotenv,wikipedia,qrcode,forex-python)<br>
-3. Create .env file in main directory and add " TOKEN='YOURSUPERSECRETTOKEN' " replace the YOURSUPERSECRETTOKEN with your bot token <br>
+3. Create .env file in main directory and add " TOKEN='YOURSUPERSECRETTOKEN' " replace the YOURSUPERSECRETTOKEN with your <a href="https://www.writebots.com/discord-bot-token/" >bot token</a> <br>
 4. Customize your own words, images and banned words

 <h1>Commands</h1>